-- Modern lifestyle doesn't allow for garden. - Cars and garages should be hidden from road if possible. - $\frac{1}{4}$ may be too ambitious, $\frac{1}{2}$ OK. - If families are to live in houses they need gardens. - 1/2 for smaller properties but a bit more generous space for larger houses with more occupants and more vehicles. - 1/4 seems very small, 1/2 seems not enough space. - Various, depends what people want. - It depends on where it is in the village.
+- Modern lifestyle doesn't allow for garden. - Cars and garages should be hidden from road if possible. - $\frac{1}{4}$ may be too ambitious, $\frac{1}{2}$ OK. - If families are to live in houses, they need gardens. - 1/2 for smaller properties but a bit more generous space for larger houses with more occupants and more vehicles. - 1/4 seems very small, 1/2 seems not enough space. - Various, depends what people want. - It depends on where it is in the village.
 It doesn't matter providing it is well designed.
 There are up to 100% coverage in Burnham Market and beautiful. - Houses without proper gardens are unlikely to be bought by local people (if they can afford them) and are aimed at, and bought by, 2nd home owners who are seldom here. - Depends on size of plot, larger house needs more parking. - Depends on type of property. - I think there should be AT LEAST 3/4 plot garden.
-Then people have room to grow veg., children can play and there is drainage into the ground for rainwater, flowers for bees and insects etc. and natural places for wildlife. - 1/4 plot covered; this does not seem to be current practice. - Various houses need various sizes. - A house should have a garden the same size as the house and a drive. - Houses for young families need more space. - Where there is space there should be a garage. - The village is being spoilt by infilling and overcrowding. - Not crammed estates.

-- We would not like to see crammed estates (e.g. Powell's Yard). - Some recent developments look crammed in. - Large gardens in second homes have to be cared for. - 1/2 could be increased to allow for off road parking. - Space to off road park and land to grow vegetables and flowers for insects and wildlife to continue to flourish and a place to relax. - Depends on use of house residential larger garden, holiday use less garden but more parking (off road). - Very much depends on property and who would be in it. - Houses are too different to answer. - Depends on resident and needs i.e. lone person or family. - Enough to enable sufficient off street parking.
+Then people have room to grow veg., children can play and there is drainage into the ground for rainwater, flowers for bees and insects etc. and natural places for wildlife. - 1/4 plot covered; this does not seem to be current practice. - Various houses need various sizes. - A house should have a garden the same size as the house and a drive. - Houses for young families need more space. - Where there is space there should be a garage. - The village is being spoilt by infilling and overcrowding. - Not crammed estates. - We would not like to see crammed estates (e.g. Powell's Yard). - Some recent developments look crammed in. - Large gardens in second homes have to be cared for. - $\frac{1}{2}$ could be increased to allow for off road parking. - Space to off road park and land to grow vegetables and flowers for insects and wildlife to continue to flourish and a place to relax. - Depends on resident and needs i.e. lone person or family. - Enough to enable sufficient off-street parking.